tzeikob/javascript-patterns/behavioral/observer/readme.md

 Below you can find various trivial or real-world implementations of this pattern:

-* [thermometer](thermometer.js): a trivial implementation of an observable thermometer
+* [Thermometer](thermometer.js): A trivial implementation of an observable thermometer